Py-mon/Free-Roblox-Studio-Video/README.md

 pip install LUASprites
 ```
 6. Run [`spritesheets.py`](https://github.com/Py-mon/Free-Roblox-Studio-Video/blob/main/spritesheet.py) and follow the steps.
 Run again if you messed up.
-8. Import the images in `[your entered folder]/output0/[the name you entered]` to your Roblox Studio experience.
+8. Import the images in `[Your folder of video frames]/output0/[the name you entered]` to your Roblox Studio experience.
 9. Take the newly created file and copy it into a **module script** inside `Videos` in Roblox Studio.

 ## Playing A Video